StarRocks/starrocks/docs/en/administration/BE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description:
+- Description: Whether to enable memory cache for Bitmap index.
+Memory cache is recommended if you want to use Bitmap indexes to accelerate point queries.
-- Introduced in: -
+- Introduced in: v3.1
 -->

 <!--